floriandejonckheere/kozo/docs/backends/git.md

 A commit is made on the current branch (defaults to master) when the state file is written.
 The repository will be initialized when initializing the state.

+State files are only written and committed if the state changed.

 ## Configuration

 ```ruby